xcore/sw_display_controller/docs/system.rst

 LCD component
 -------------

-The LCD display module controls the graphics controller which includes handling the vertical sync, horizontal sync timings etc.
+The LCD display module controls the graphics controller which includes handling the clock and the data enable signals.
+The Data enable signals handle the timings for the vertical and horizontal porch and hence controls the lcd data update.
+The LCD component can also be modified to support the vertical and horizontal Sync signals.
 The provided customer hardware uses a 480 * 272 pixel LCD display.
 The 565 RGB colour coding is used in the project.
+The component can also be configured to use 24 bpp/ 18 bpp/ 16 bpp and so on.
 The LCD module includes the main function :c:func:`lcd` which is handled in a thread.

-The user can use the same LCD component to drive various graphics LCD modules.
-The maximum resolution supported is 800 * 480.
+The same LCD component can be used to drive various graphics LCD modules.
+The maximum resolution supported is 800 * 600.
-The user can use only graphics LCD modules which do not have in-built memory support.
+The component supports only LCD modules with no in-built memory.
 The project is designed in such a way that the external SDRAM is used for storing the LCD buffer data.
-The user has to configure the LCD parameters in the files ``lcd_defines.h`` and ``lcd_ports.xc``.
+The LCD parameters are configured in the files ``lcd.h`` and ``lcd_ports.xc``.

 SDRAM component